BeamlakAschalew/flixquest/README.md

 You need to use your own TMDB and Mixpanel API keys.
 Just replace the TMDB_API_KEY and mixpanelKey found in /main/lib/constants/api_constants.dart, with your own keys.

-### 🗝 Using your own firebase setup

-You need to use your own flutter firebase setup, just signup for firebase and place your google_services.json file in android/app directory.

 ### 😇 Contributing

 Whether you have ideas, translations, design changes, code cleaning, or real heavy code changes, help is always welcome.
 The more is done the better it gets!